-Been reading much more on Kindle, while I do prefer physical books, the kindle makes note taking easier.
-The waterproof part makes great for reading in the sauna as regular books can get damaged.
+Been reading much more on Kindle, while I do prefer physical books, the Kindle makes note-taking easier.
+The waterproof part makes it great for reading in the sauna as regular books can get damaged.

 4. Sonos Move

 This portable indoor/outdoor speaker is legit amazing.
-Great sound, you can bring wherever you want and it also natively lets you play podcasts from any app through airplay which my other sonos are way more tricky with.
+Great sound, you can bring it wherever you want and it also natively lets you play podcasts from any app through airplay which my other Sonos are way more tricky with.
 High recommend!